 - It doesn’t include revenue earned from investments or the effects of taxes.

-Operating Expense Ratio: It indicates the operational efficiency of your business through comparison of operating expenses and your total revenue.
+Operating Expense Ratio: This monthly financial report example indicates the operational efficiency of your business through the comparison of operating expenses and your total revenue.

 - Essentially the lower your operating expenses the more profitable your business.

 - These KPIs are particularly helpful to benchmark your company against other businesses.

 Net Profit Margin: Measures your business’s profit minus operating expenses, interest, and taxes divided by total revenue.